galkan/flashlight/README.md

 <center><a href="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-02.jpg"><img  src="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-02.jpg" style="width: 50%;" /></a></center>
 </p>

-After scanning a new directory is named as “flashlight_test" and log ile named as “log” are created in "/root/Desktop/" directory.
+When the scan is completed a new directory, named “flashlight_test" and a log file, named “log”, are created in "/root/Desktop/" directory.

 <p>
 <center><a href="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-03.jpg"><img  src="http://www.siberportal.org/wp-content/uploads/2015/08/flashlight-automated-information-gathering-tool-for-penetration-testers-03.jpg" style="width: 50%;" /></a></center>
 </p>

 Directory structure of  “flashlight_test” is like below.
 PCAP file is saved into “/root/Desktop/flashlight_test/output/passive-pro-01/pcap” directory.
-This PCAP file can be used for analysis purpose. ls /root/Desktop/flashlight_test -R
+This PCAP file can be used for analysis purposes. ls /root/Desktop/flashlight_test -R

 <p>